Antonio Area Freeway System

 I-10 East/Loop 410 Interchange

-I-10 East from Commerce to Foster and Loop 410 from Rigsby to I-35 North
+I-10 East from Commerce St. to Foster Rd. and Loop 410 from Rigsby Ave. to I-35 North

 $450 million project will replace the existing obsolete